watch command in Linux runs other commands on a regular interval, then displays the output in the terminal. Here’s how to use it!

 As a result, the

-watch command will temporarily clear all of the terminal content and start running the provided command at regular intervals.
-On the top left side of the screen header, you can see the update interval and the executed command.
+watch command will temporarily clear all of the terminal content and start running the command at regular intervals.
+You can see the update interval and the executed command on the top left side of the screen header.

 How to Change the Time Interval